Subtotal | $0.00 |

 Declines can happen for a variety of reasons; most of them are generic.
 Thus, to our regret, we usually don't have much information as to why a specific charge was declined.

-Every bank has its automated systems that take various signals into account, such as customer’s spending habits, account balance, and the aforementioned card information.
+Every bank has its automated systems that take into account various signals, such as customer’s spending habits, account balance, and the aforementioned card information.
 Since these signals are constantly changing, even a previously successful card might be declined in future.
 Even if all of the card details are correct and there were successful payments before, a future charge can still be declined by a bank’s fraud checking systems.
-Contact your bank or card issuer to find out the reason your card decline and request to remove the card block, if any.
+Contact your bank or card issuer to find out the reason for your card decline and ask to remove the card block, if any.

 1) Make sure that your card supports international payments.
 Some banks offer two cards: one that can only be used locally, and one that works worldwide.
 Ask your bank or card issuer if your card can be used internationally for internet transactions.